-We received feedback that some of our letters were being issued directly to clients, rather than redirecting to tax agents.
-We’ve undertaken a systematic review of all the letters currently set to not follow the tax agent redirect.
+We received feedback that some of our letters were being issued directly to clients, rather than redirecting to tax intermediaries.
+We’ve undertaken a systematic review of all the letters currently set to not follow the tax intermediary redirect.

 While some of these letters are correctly designed to go directly to clients, some were programmed incorrectly.
-We have now corrected the letters that are issued at the customer, account and period level to redirect to tax agents.
+We have now corrected the letters that are issued at the customer, account and period level to redirect to intermediaries.

 From now we will set letters to redirect by default as we move them to issue from our new system.
 This means a conscious choice needs to be made as part of the design process to change this setting.

 The following letters have been correctly designed to always go to the client: